Outsourcing and offshore staffing has changed the way businesses operate.

 Edward Stevens, Ed and Sarna Vintage Eyewear

 Ed and Sarna Vintage Eyewear provides unique prescription and fashion eyewear to their customers.
 They travel across Europe and the USA for frames directly from old distribution firms, manufacturers, and antique optometrists to create their signature style.
 Edward Stevens, its founder, outsources content management and graphic design for their website.
+He was happy to give a testimonial for outsourcing and hoped that other businesses would try it too.

 With outsourcing, they benefit from the amount of time saved that can now be spent on strategizing and working on elements to grow their business.
 They have also saved on labor costs since having great talents in the Philippines can be cheaper compared to in-house ones.

-For him, one of the struggles in outsourcing is finding the best candidate.
+For Edward, one of the struggles in outsourcing is finding the best candidate.
 This is the reason the processes and culture of the company should be considered when outsourcing.
 In their experience, they used a set of example tasks and had pre-prepared over 1 hour content on youtube for the candidates to review prior to interviewing and completing a practice task.
 This made hiring and screening easier for them.

 Alex Capozzolo, Brotherly Love Real Estate